+Openings in the Pump Module cylinder and housing allowing the flow of liquid through the Pump Module assembly during operation.
 Used for filling the pump liquid circuit, (inlet tubing, pump chamber, outlet tubing), at initial start-up.
 Also for eliminating air bubbles in the circuit.

 Motor speed during a prime operation.
 In a linear system, the prime rate and the load rate use the same setting.
 In a rotary system, the prime rate may be the same as the dispensing rate, or a separate setting may be used.

 Mechanical device inserted into the outlet tubing of the liquid circuit to dampen liquid pulsations.